the-turing-way/the-turing-way/book/website/ethical-research/ethics-intro.md

 In this case, the patients had not given consent for their data to be made available to this particular independent research panel for the purpose of replicating the original paper's findings.
 This is the moral value that prevailed on this occasion.

-### England's Grading Algorithm
+### The UK's Grading Algorithm

 The global COVID-19 pandemic, amongst many other things, affected the way students around the world conducted their studies and attended school.
 For the 2019-20 academic year, the UK government decided to go ahead with an algorithm that would "[maintain] standards and ensured that grades were awarded broadly in line with previous years" (Taylor, [2020](https://www.gov.uk/government/news/statement-from-roger-taylor-chair-ofqual)).
 As it turned out, this algorithm would result in disproportionate increases to grades for students at private schools versus students from less privileged schools.
-After days of protests across the country, the government made a critical U-turn, allowing students to have the predicted grades their teachers had given them in the first place.
+After days of protests across the country, the government made a major U-turn, allowing students to have the predicted grades their teachers had given them in the first place.
 There are numerous analyses online about this case,
 We would like to briefly highlight two: the need for testing, and the need to demystify the potential of data science through clearer communication.